 In this article

 What is the return on equity (ROE)?
 How to calculate it with the right formula?
 Why is it important?
 If you're looking for answers to these questions, you've come to the right place.
 In this article, you will learn everything you need to know about ROE.
-Furthermore, you will have access to an excel template that lets you calculate the return on equity for more than 65,000 companies with just one click.
+Furthermore, you will have access to an excel template with an example calculation that you can use you calculate the return on equity for any company.

 What is the return on equity?

 Return on equity (ROE) is used by investors to determine how effectively a company is using its assets to generate income.
 ROE is very similar to the return on assets metric, except it does not include debt in its calculation.
 As a result, ROE can be thought of as a kind of return on net assets.

 Return on equity, like ROA, is difficult to use as a comparative tool across industries because companies can have industry-specific asset bases as well as different acceptable amounts of debt and assets.
 As a result, it’s a good idea to use ROE comparatively only against a company’s historical ROE or against a company with a similar asset base.

 A shortcut that investors occasionally use is to use the long-term average of the S&P 500 (14%) as the benchmark for an acceptable return on equity and to consider an ROE less than 10% as weak.
 Although an ROE much greater than 14% may initially seem to indicate an extremely asset efficient company, there are quite a few underlying issues that may be the actual reason behind the high ROE.
 For instance, inconsistent profits or large amounts of debt could be responsible for an overexaggerated ROE.